dludemann/test/content/bumble/how-to-backtrack-on-bumble.md

 ---
-title: 'How to Go Back on Bumble: All You Need to Know'
+name: 'How to Go Back on Bumble: All You Need to Know'
 menu_grouping: Bumble Basics
 author: Shane White
 seo: